-This Agreement is effective this first day of May, 2025, by and between Painters District Council No. 30, International Union of Painters and Allied Trades, AFL-CIO, (the "Union") and the present and future members of the FCA of Illinois (the "Association"), its successors and assigns, each employer which has assigned to the Association the exclusive authority to represent it for collective bargaining purposes and such other employers which become signatory to this Agreement (hereinafter referred to individually as the "Employer" and collectively referred to as the "Employers").
+This Agreement is effective this first day of June, 2025, by and between Painters District Council No. 30, International Union of Painters and Allied Trades, AFL-CIO (the "Union"), and the present and future members of the FCA of Illinois (the "Association"), its successors and assigns, each employer which has assigned to the Association the exclusive authority to represent it for collective bargaining purposes, and such other employers which become signatory to this Agreement (hereinafter referred to individually as the "Employer" and collectively referred to as the "Employers").

-ARTICLE 1 PURPOSE AND INTENT
+PURPOSE AND INTENT

-The parties' express purpose and intent is to promote and improve the relationship between the Employer, the Union, and the employees subject to this Agreement ("Employees"); to facilitate the peaceful and orderly adjustments of grievances and disputes; and to enter into contractual relations with respect to wages, hours of work, and other conditions of employment to be faithfully observed by all parties.
+The parties' express purpose and intent is to promote and improve the relationship between Employers, the Union, and the employees subject to this Agreement ("Employees"); to facilitate the peaceful and orderly adjustments of grievances and disputes; and to enter into contractual relations with respect to wages, hours of work, and other conditions of employment to be faithfully observed by all parties.

-The parties recognize their respective responsibility for and mutual interest in continuity of employment, gained through efficient service to the customer and sincere fulfillment of their obligations to the public in promoting the best interest of the glazing, glass, and metal trades industries.
+The parties recognize their respective responsibility for and mutual interest in continuity of employment, gained through efficient service to the customer and sincere fulfillment of their obligations to the public in promoting the best interest of the painting, decorating, and drywall industry.